We are postponing this summer’s GenCyber program till next year in light of the COVID-19 outbreak and are no longer accepting applications.

 Once your application is received you will receive two emails.
 The first, a notification email, will be sent within 48 hours of camp staff receiving your application and entering it into the evaluation process; this email is a confirmation that camp staff received your application.
-The second, a status of application email, will be sent to all applicants by May 11, 2018; this second email will notify you if you have been offered a slot as a confirmed slot, a wait list slot, or if you were not offered a slot for the 2018 camp.
-Be sure to add firstname.lastname@example.org to your e-mail address book so that notifications do not go to your spam folder.
+The second, a status of application email, we anticipate will be sent to all applicants during May 2020; this second email will notify you if you have been offered a slot as a confirmed slot, a wait list slot, or if you were not offered a slot for the 2020 camp.
+Be sure to add email@example.com to your e-mail address book so that notifications do not go to your spam folder.

 Augusta University features two buildings for residential living.
 During the summer months, these buildings house student campers.
 GenCyber staff provide 24 hour student supervision and students are appropriately housed by age and gender.
 For more information on our residential living spaces, click-on to: https://www.augusta.edu/housing/residence-halls.php

 Yes, If a student is accepted to GenCyber camp, the camp staff will reach out to the child/parent to determine if accommodations are possible within the confines of the program.